-When using the shore power, the simultaneous use of several AC components can result in an overloaded circuit.
+When using shore power the simultaneous use of several AC components can result in an overloaded circuit.
 It may be necessary to turn Off one or more accessories in order to use another accessory.

-- The 120V/60Hz AC system can be energized by shore power. - The master circuit breakers, located on the AC panel, provide power source selections to AC powered accessories.
-Individual breakers must be turned On to supply power to the accessories you wish to use. - The AC panel may contain inactive circuit breakers for accessories that are not available for this model boat.
+- The 120V/60Hz AC system can be energized by shore power. - Individual breakers must be turned On to supply power to the accessories you wish to use. - The AC panel may contain inactive circuit breakers for accessories that are not available for this model boat.

-Shore Power (2502 Only)
+Shore Power